Endurance Performance Testing

 Gives you so much more than just a number.
 Enables you to get more out of your training.
 Helps you understand exactly what your training zones should be so that you can train smarter.

-Most runners don’t have the know how to get faster, they spend most of their training running either too fast or too slow.
-When you run too fast in training you train above your aerobic threshold limit, ie. you burn glycogen as a your dominant fuel source and instead of improving your your ability to run faster over long distance you get slower.
+Most runners don’t have the know how to get faster.
+They spend most of their training running either too fast or too slow.
+When you run too fast in training you train above your aerobic threshold limit, ie. you burn glycogen as your dominant fuel source and instead of improving your your ability to run faster over long distances you get slower.
 That’s quite simply because you are not training at a speed that forces the body to develop and enhance your endurance capacity.
-When you train too slow despite the fact that you are using fat as your fuel source and that you are forcing the body to develop and enhance your endurance capacity, it tends to be a at greatly reduced level, so improvements are negligible.
+When you train too slow, despite the fact that you are using fat as your fuel source and that you are forcing the body to develop and enhance your endurance capacity, it tends to be a at greatly reduced level, so improvements are negligible.

-Basically, a VO2 max test gives you the information you need to get the biggest bang for your buck from your training.
+Basically, an endruance performance test gives you the information you need to get the biggest bang for your buck from your training.
 In other words, train smarter, not harder.

 Frequently asked questions?

 Q) What’s involved with the test and is it hard?